DmitriiSer/Lister/README.md

 - [ ] Create an useful list editor toolbar

 ##### Changelog:
+- v0.2.5 Fixed list title disappearing after drag'n'drop on mobile devices.
+Made list editor closing on pulling it down.
+Now on pressing Enter/Return in list editor's header makes text area in focus.
+Added the shortcut (Ctrl+Enter) for 'Submit' button in list editor
 - v0.2.1 Minimum changes in servlets
 - v0.2.0 Made it work on Android emulator
 - v0.1.8 Added action sheet menu (mobile devices) if user holds a list button